mindphluxnet/cowrie-logviewer/README.md

 abuse my honeypot for some kind of tcp/ip forwarding exploit for about 24 hours straight.
 This caused the logs to become almost unreadable.
 Filtering these events removes that annoyance.
 Of course, the actual log files still contain these events so nothing is lost.

+# Local network connections

+Since local network IPs aren't in the MaxMind database for obvious reasons, there's no flag icon attached to these connections.
+This isn't a bug, it's a feature.